What is a Business Term Loan?

 The loan term or repayment schedule for a business term loan is typically monthly payments, but can also be bi-monthly, weekly, or sometimes daily.
 An automatic clearing house or ACH deducts the payment from your business bank account based on a set schedule.

-A business line of credit (or credit lines) is not a term loan but a revolving line of credit in which you only pay interest on an outstanding balance up to a credit limit, like a credit card.
-Merchant cash advances provide a lump sum at funding, but are not term loans.
+A business line of credit (or credit line) is not a term loan but a revolving line of credit in which you only pay interest on an outstanding balance up to a credit limit, like a credit card.
+Merchant cash advances provide a lump sum at funding but are not term loans.
 They are advances of business funds based on annual revenue and repaid by taking a percentage of future sales.

 Get Started Today